gotgenes/getignore/README.md

 By default, `get` downloads the files from the [GitHub gitignore patterns repository](https://github.com/github/gitignore) using the [GitHub API v3 Trees endpoint](https://developer.github.com/v3/git/trees/).
 You can use a different owner, repository name, branch, or combination of all of them via the respective `--owner`, `--repository`, and `--branch` flags.
-It is also possible to pass in a different API URL via the `--api-url` flag.
+It is also possible to pass in a different API URL via the `--base-url` flag.

 By default, `get` writes the contents to `STDOUT`.
 If you'd like to write the contents directly to a file, you can use the `-o` option.